 - The most knowledgeable experts on Salesforce and education in the world

-- Ability to submit Ideas that help shape Salesforce.org products—like EDA!
+- The ability to submit Ideas that help shape Salesforce.org products—like EDA!

 There are also local Salesforce user groups all over the world.
-People who are using Salesforce at their organizations meet offline to discuss best practices, tips and tricks, and general Salesforce information.
-Check to see if there’s a user group near you, and consider joining the community!
+User group meetings attract people who are using Salesforce at their organizations to discuss best practices, tips and tricks, and general Salesforce information.
+Check the User Groups site listed below to see if there’s a group near you, and consider joining the community.